Codecademy/docs/content/ai/concepts/search-algorithms/terms/a-star-search/a-star-search.md

 All nodes except for the start node start with a lowest cost of infinity.
 The start node has an initial lowest cost of 0.

-The algorithm concludes when the goal node _G_ is removed from the open list and explored indicating that a shortest path has been found.
+The algorithm concludes when the goal node _G_ is removed from the open list and explored, indicating that a shortest path has been found.
 The shortest path is the path from the start node _S_ to the goal node _G_ in the tree.

 > Note: The algorithm ends when the goal node _G_ has been explored, NOT when it is added to the open list.